How to Build an email list - Mailotrix

 If you want to stand out in 2025, replace at least one of your boring forms with an interactive chatbot.
 Tools like Tally, Typeform, or ConvertFlow make it drag-and-drop simple.

-• A free nutrition PDF,
+• A free nutrition PDF

-• Access to a weekly training tips newsletter, and
+• A weekly training tips newsletter

 5. Light Advanced Tactics (Optional for Later)